olton/easytest/readme.md

 - `mock` - create mock function

 ### Matchers
-EasyTest contains a big set of built-in matchers:
+Latte contains a big set of built-in matchers:

 - A simple comparison
 - A strong comparison